Dessyx/ST10251981_DeslynnFenyes_PROG7311_Part2_Updated/README.md

 10. Open the package manager and type the command: Add-Migration InitialCreate
 11. Once the build succeeded, type the command: update-database
 12. In your SQL Server Object Explorer, refresh and it should be reflected.
-13. On the top in the middle, double click the http button.
+13. On the top in the middle, double click the https button.
 14. The program will compile and you may use the program.